signalbash/GeneStructureTools/README.md

 ## Usage

-Please check the [vignette](https://rawgit.com/betsig/GeneStructureTools/master/vignettes/Vignette.html) for usage details.
+Please check the [BioConductor](http://bioconductor.org/packages/GeneStructureTools/) for usage details in the latest version.

 ## Development